The Rebuilding Year--A Miraculous True Story

 In life it’s called faith.

-Everything went wrong a year ago when 15-year-old Lenny Martelli fell off his snowboard in Schwenksville, Pa.
-His friends gathered round him as he lay in the snow, and they heard the words nobody wanted to hear.
+Everything went wrong a year and a day ago when 15 year old Lenny Martelli fell off his snowboard in Schwenksville Pennsylvania.
+His friends gathered round him as he lay in the snow and they heard the words nobody wanted to hear.

 “I can’t move,” Lenny said.

 This is a story about a year when reason allowed no reason to hope.
-It’s a story about a miracle that culminated on the basketball court at St. Joseph’s University in Philadelphia — under the glare of television cameras from news networks and ESPN.
+It’s a story about a miracle that culminated on the basketball court at St. Joseph’s University—under the glare of television cameras from news networks and ESPN.
+Thousands in the stands cheered Lenny’s name, but there was no amazing basket with seconds left on the clock that night.
+No dunk highlights.
+This was a different kind of miracle altogether.
+The kind nobody expected.
+But maybe that’s exactly when miracles happen—when nobody expects them.

-Leti Martelli was there when doctors asked Lenny if he could move — and she watched his frustration when he couldn’t.
-She asked the doctors every medical question she could think of and prayed at his bedside to Padre Pio and St. Thérèse.
-And she was there when a therapist offhandedly asked Lenny if he was related to St. Joseph’s University basketball coach Phil Martelli.
-He said he wasn’t, but he’d love to meet him.
+Leti Martelli took a leave of absence from teaching at Our Lady of Victory School and she stayed with Lenny every day.
+She was there when doctors asked Lenny if he could move and she watched his frustration when he couldn’t.
+She asked the doctors every medical question she could think of and prayed at his bedside to Padre Pio and St. Therese.
+And she was there when a therapist off-handedly asked Lenny if he was related to Saint Joseph’s University basketball coach Phil Martelli.
+He said he wasn’t but he’d love to meet him.
 That was all Leti needed to hear.

-Leti called St. Joe’s and asked to speak to coach Phil Martelli.
-She left a message, and an hour later when she picked up the phone, the coach asked if her name was really Martelli as well, and then he said, “Tell me your story.”
+When Leti heard that something might make her boy smile when smiling ever again seemed like a fantasy, she would’ve done anything.
+So Leti called Saint Joe’s and asked to speak to coach Phil Martelli.
+It was a desperate call to try to bring a little hope into her son’s life.
+She left a message and an hour later when she picked up the phone Phil asked if her name was really Martelli as well and then he said, “Tell me your story.”

 In the end, she asked Phil Martelli for a hat or a note with his autograph to brighten Lenny’s day.
 But Phil said that wouldn’t do.
 That wouldn’t do at all.